splunk/public-o11y-docs/apm/apm-spans-traces/service-map.rst

 #.
 Log into Splunk Observability Cloud.
 #.
 Select the :guilabel:`APM` icon in the navigation bar.
 #.
-Select :guilabel:`Explore` on the APM Landing Page.
-The Explore view opens, with the service map in the center.
+Select :guilabel:`Service Map` on the APM landing page.
+The service map view opens, with the service map in the center.

 Using the service map, you can do the following: